vmware/flowgate/docs/installation_guide.md

 1. Source Installation: the flowgate_run.sh under *flowgate/make/*.
 2. Binary Installation: the flowgate_run.sh extract from flowgate-*.tar.gz.

 If everything worked properly, you should be able to open a browser to visit the admin portal at **https://yourdomain** (change *yourdomain* to your server's hostname or ip).
 Note that the default administrator username/password are admin/Admin!23.
+Please change it immediately.

 ### Managing Flowgate's lifecycle
 You can use docker-compose to manage the lifecycle of Flowgate.
 Some useful commands are listed as follows (must run in the same directory as *docker-compose.run.images.yml*).